Vintage Book Trough Makeover

-I looked it up and the broader definition is “any of several similarly shaped receptacles used for various commercial or household purposes.”
+I looked it up and an alternate definition is “any of several similarly shaped receptacles used for various commercial or household purposes.”

-The actual images had various names, book shelf, book case, desktop bookcase but they all did the same thing, mainly hold objects that were the dimensions of books or dvd’s.
+An image search of this vintage wooden creation had various names including book shelf, book case and desktop bookcase.
+But they all did the same thing: hold objects that were the size of books or DVD’s.

-- Decoart Craft paint in blue, white and yellow
+- craft paint in blue, white and yellow

 - lint-free cloth

-I then went over the whole thing with two coats of chalky finish paint.
+I then went over the whole thing with two coats of white chalky paint.

 This was the resulting paint color.
 I then used the sandpaper to distress it in all the right places.

-And to seal it, in I used Daddy Van’s all Natural Decorative Wax in Black.
-Put it on with the round brush and then wipe it off with a clean lint free rag.
+And to seal it, in I used some black wax.
+I just put it on with the round brush and then wiped it off with a clean lint-free rag.

-All that heavy distressing really came out great, I wanted to pay homage to the vintage look of this book shelf.
+All that heavy distressing really came out great, I wanted to pay homage to the vintage look of this book trough.

 Now you tell me have you ever heard of the word “trough” before, and is it British or is it just my imagination?